How to Linearize PDFs Using C# with IronPDF

 This is the file that the code produced:

-Verify Whether a PDF is Linearized
+How Can I Verify if a PDF is Linearized?

 Besides checking the document properties in a PDF viewer, such as Adobe Acrobat, to see if a PDF is linearized, IronPDF also provides a way to check this programmatically with the IsLinearized method.
 The method takes a string parameter for the file path and an optional second string parameter for the password if the PDF is encrypted.
+This verification capability is essential for quality assurance and can be integrated into automated testing workflows.

-In this example, we'll use the output files from the three examples above to test whether they are linearized, and include a fourth, non-linearized PDF to showcase the method's behavior.
+In this example, we’ll use the output files from the three examples above to test whether they are linearized, and include a fourth, non-linearized PDF to showcase the method’s behavior.
+For more advanced PDF manipulation and verification techniques, explore IronPDF’s comprehensive feature set.

 :path=/static-assets/pdf/content-code-examples/how-to/linearize-pdf-test.cs